Aldori15/azerothcore-global-mail_banking_auctions/README.md

 - Copy the "Global Mail_Banking_Auctions.lua" file into the lua_scripts folder on your server.
 - If your server is already running, type ".reload eluna" in the worldserver window.
 Otherwise, just start up the server.
-- While in-game, pre-pend any of the bank, mailbox or auctionhouse commands with "!" or ".".
+- While in-game, prepend any of the bank, mailbox or auctionhouse commands with "!" or ".".
 For example, ".bank" or "!mail".